 - Config Connector

-Additionally, Cloud Code also supports popular Kubernetes CRDs, like Kubeflow, out-of-the-box.
+Cloud Code also supports popular Kubernetes custom resource definitions (CRDs), like Kubeflow, out-of-the-box.

 Using custom schema

-Additionally, with Cloud Code, you can provide your own CRD schema
+With Cloud Code, you can provide your own CRD schema with the

 You can point to either a local file or a URL.
 URLs pointing to